momentum100/minimumpravil-accounting/local-docs/api_usage_bulk_expense.md

 # Bulk Daily Expense Entry (API)

+Enter expense records below, with each record consisting of 4 lines:
+1. Buyer Username
+@2.
+Category
+3. Quantity (numeric)
+4. Tariff (numeric)
+Separate each 4-line record with an empty line (optional, but recommended for readability).

 This document describes how to use the API endpoint for submitting bulk daily expense records.

 ## Endpoint